top of page

 Our marriage green card immigration lawyer helps you prepare the right documentation, avoid common mistakes, and represent you during the USCIS interview.

 After USCIS accepts your application, you and your spouse will attend an Adjustment of Status interview at your local USCIS office.
-This step is crucial — the officer will ask questions to confirm your relationship is genuine.
+This step is crucial—the officer will ask questions to confirm your relationship is genuine.
 Many applicants feel nervous at this stage.
 That's why our green card immigration lawyer conducts a detailed interview preparation session with every client, so you know exactly what to expect and can walk in with confidence.

 ADDITIONAL CONSIDERATIONS

-• Current Green cards are valid for 10 years.
+• Current green cards are valid for 10 years.

-• If your Green card has been lost or stolen, or has expired, it does not mean that you have lost your permanent resident status.
+• If your green card has been lost or stolen or has expired, it does not mean that you have lost your permanent resident status.
 You may have to file an I-90 application to replace or renew your green card.

 • Green Cards with no expiration date, issued in 1979 or after with the notation “I-551,” are still valid.